 As online learning has becoming increasingly popular, the range of course options has increased too.
 As well as completing an undergraduate or foundation degree online, you could also complete a master’s degree or even study for an online Doctor of Business Administration programme.

 With no limits as to what you can study, you’ll find that a wide variety of academic courses is now available, which includes online-only courses or blended-learning programmes.
 What’s more – you’re often able to select modules that are of most interest to you, so you can customise your study options to suit your interests and your professional goals.
+More and more people who are interested in English teaching are now learning online to teach English online via an online TEFL qualification.

 Traditionally, undertaking further study as an adult learner has been fairly expensive.
 In fact, the high course fees meant that many people were unable to fulfil their ambition.
 Although some employers were willing to fund the cost of an employee’s academic pursuits, this often required workers to commit to staying with the organisation for a certain amount of time or take on the financial burden themselves.